pldn/LDWizard-old/README.md

 LD Wizard assumes that tabular source data is available in a CSV format.
 Tabular source data that is not in a CSV format is discussed in [Section 4.1.1.a](#411a-tabular-source-data-formats).

 The CSV format is standardized in [RFC 4180](https://tools.ietf.org/html/rfc4180) by the Internet Engineering Taskforce (IETF).
-The most commonly used applications for editing tabular data (e.g., [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel), [LibreOffice Calc](https://en.wikipedia.org/wiki/LibreOffice_Calc)) are able export tabular data to this standardized CSV format.
+The most commonly used applications for editing tabular data (e.g., [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel), [LibreOffice Calc](https://en.wikipedia.org/wiki/LibreOffice_Calc)) are able to export tabular data to this standardized CSV format.

 At the same time, some hand-crafted CSV files may deviate from the standard in the following ways: